SIGSEGV when calling Random#rand after forking

 This irb session illustrates the problem:

-Updated by usa (Usaku NAKAMURA) about 9 years ago
+Updated by usa (Usaku NAKAMURA) over 9 years ago

 - Status changed from Assigned to Closed